Last updated: 23 August 2024

 In Australia, consumer rights and business obligations regarding refunds are governed by the Australian Consumer Law (ACL).
 The ACL applies to all businesses operating in Australia, regardless of their size or location.
 Under the ACL, businesses must meet certain consumer guarantees when selling products (or services):

 If a product or service does not meet one or more of these consumer guarantees, the customer may be entitled to a refund.
-For example, if the product has a major failure, the consumer can choose a refund, replacement or repair.
+For example, if the product fails, the consumer can choose a refund, replacement, or repair.

 You should have a clear and concise refund policy that aligns with the ACL requirements.
-This policy should be easily accessible and communicated to customers, such as in the footer of your website, in your website Terms & Conditions, on in-store signage or printed on receipts.
+This policy should be easily accessible and communicated to customers, such as in the footer of your website, in your website Terms & Conditions, in-store signage, or printed on receipts.

 Is it okay to refuse a refund?